houseofcat/turbocookedrabbit/README.md

 If you see any issues with more advanced setups, I will need an intimate description of the setup.
 Without it, I more than likely won't be able to resolve it.
 I can accept PRs if you want to test out fixes that resolve things for yourself.

-I also don't have the kind of free time I used to, I apologize in advance but hey that's life.
+I also don't have the kind of free time I used to.
+I apologize in advance but, hey, that's life.
 So keep in mind that I am not paid to do this - this isn't my job, this isn't a corporate sponsorship.

+Also if you see something syntactically wrong, speak up!
+I am, relatively speaking, an idiot.
+Also, I am still new to the golang ecosystem.
+My background is in infrastructure development, C#, and the .NET/NetCore ecosystem, so if any `golang wizards` want to provide advice, please do.

 ### Work In Progress
  * Solidify Connections/Pools